DataDog/kics/documentation/rules/terraform/gcp/service_account_with_improper_privileges.md

 }
 ```

-Failing to restrict service account privileges may allow attackers or compromised services to make unauthorized changes, leading to data exposure or resource compromise.
+Failing to restrict service account privileges can enable attackers or compromised services to make unauthorized changes, potentially leading to data exposure or resource compromise.

 ## Compliant Code Examples